Defdist/Spindle-VFD/Released VFD Firmware/README.txt

 11: Cut new things at lower speeds and verify everything works well.

-12: If the new closed loop firmware is terrible, you can reload the old version by following the same steps (above), but with the files inside the folder "restore old firmware".
+12: You can reload older firmware versions by following the same steps (above), but with the files inside the folder "2020MAR03_INITIAL_RELEASE".